-If you have been issued a letter of accommodation from the Disabled Students Program (DSP), please contact the instructor as soon as possible to work out the necessary arrangements.
+If you have been issued a letter of accommodation from the Disabled Students Program (DSP), please contact Ms. (instructor's last name) at (instructor's e-mail address) as soon as possible to work out the necessary arrangements.
 If you need an accommodation and have not yet seen a Disability Specialist at the DSP, please do so as soon as possible.

 If you will need any assistance in the event of an emergency evacuation of the building, the DSP recommends that you make a plan for this in advance.
 (Contact the DSP access specialist at 643-6456.)